mattamx/Projects/Sprint 11 - Linear Algebra/README.md

 ### What we learned throughout the sprint:

-- Perform operations with matrices and vectors
+- Perform operations with matrices and vectors.
-- Create machine learning classes
+- Create machine learning classes.
-- Explain how linear regression works
+- Explain how linear regression works.

 ### Project - Insurance Benefits Predictability